HeartSaVioR/spark-state-tools/README.md

 The features we provide as of now are:

+* Show some state information which you'll need to provide to enjoy below features
+  * state operator information from checkpoint
+  * state schema from streaming query
+* Create savepoint from existing checkpoint of Structured Streaming query
+  * You can pick specific batch (if it exists on metadata) to create savepoint
 * Read state as batch source of Spark SQL
 * Write DataFrame to state as batch sink of Spark SQL
-  * Repartitioning is supported while writing state
-* Create savepoint from existing checkpoint of Structured Streaming query
-  * You can pick specific batch (if it exists on metadata) to create savepoint.
-  * With feature of writing state, you can achieve rescaling state, simple schema evolution, etc.
+  * With feature of writing state, you can achieve rescaling state (repartition), simple schema evolution, etc.
-* Show some state information which you'll need to provide to enjoy above features
-  * state operator information from checkpoint
-  * state schema from streaming query
 * Migrate state format from old to new
-  * Currently, migrating Streaming Aggregation from ver 1 to 2 is supported.
+  * migrating Streaming Aggregation from ver 1 to 2
+  * migrating FlatMapGroupsWithState from ver 1 to 2

 As this project leverages Spark Structured Streaming's interfaces, and doesn't deal with internal (e.g. the structure of state file for HDFS state store), the performance may be suboptimal.